‘At A Glance (Details Below)’ Emergency Care

 It’s vital to start treatment as soon as possible.
 The longer a cat’s colon is stretched, the weaker it gets, and the harder it is to return to normal.

-Most owners find that they need to choose several options from the list below.
-Each of these shows a starting dose but it is essential that you then monitor the consistency and frequency of your cat’s droppings.
-Doses usually need to be adjusted up or down (‘titrated’) to achieve an optimal result.
-I recommend a soft formed stool, not unlike dog faeces.
+Each product shows a starting dose but these usually need to be adjusted up or down (‘titrated’) to achieve an optimal result.
+I recommend a soft, formed stool not unlike dog faeces.
+Some cats will require a combination of treatments.

 Mild cases may respond to a simple change from dry biscuits to a wet-only diet.
 This can also be better for your cat’s health; visit our page on carbohydrate content in cat foods for more information.